Formula For Perimeter Of A Polygon: Complete Guide

 Step 2: Measure All Side Lengths

 For irregular shapes, grab a ruler, tape measure, or whatever tool fits the job.
-If you’re working with coordinates (like in coordinate geometry), you might need to calculate distances using the distance formula.
-Plus, label each side as you go.
+Label each side as you go.
+Now, if you’re working with coordinates (like in coordinate geometry), you might need to calculate distances using the distance formula.
 But in most real-world cases, direct measurement works.

 Step 3: Add the Lengths